luraess/parallel-gpu-workshop-JuliaCon21/README.md

 ![](docs/diffusion_2D_multixpu.gif)

-So, here we are.
-We have a Julia GPU MPI code to resolve nonlinear diffusion processes in 2D using a second order accelerated iterative scheme and can run it on GPU supercomputers 🎉.
+So, here we are. **We have a Julia GPU MPI code to resolve nonlinear diffusion processes in 2D using a second order accelerated iterative scheme and we can run it on GPU supercomputers** 🎉.

 ⤴️ [_back to workshop material_](#workshop-material)